orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 # Enter Harmony Search

-Harmony search is one such strategy for finding an optimal set of inputs to an often complicated quality function.
+Harmony search is one such strategy for finding an optimal set of inputs to an often complicated quality function, among others like random search, simulated annealing, genetic algorithms, and tabu search.
 It works by imitating the activity of musicians while improvising.
 The choice of which note to play next while playing as part of a trio or quartet is something which takes years to learn to do effectively, because its hard to know what notes your accompaniment might play, and its hard to know what notes might sound good or great in tandem with the others.
 Musicians can be seen as trying to play some set of notes simultaneously to produce a _fantastic harmony_, although this is a somewhat naive take on the whole thing, so don't let me ruin the magic for you.

 Each musician in the ensemble is often faced with the problem of picking the next note.
 To do so they can reference their knowledge of the notes in the key they are playing in (what notes sound good in the context of the song), as well as the notes they've played previously (what notes sound good in the recent context).
 The notes they played recently most likely sounded alright, so often these are a good choice.
 Also, it can be wise to pick a particular note that the audience might expect and adjust the pitch of it away from the expected note to create an artistic effect and a new, potentially better, harmony.